icy-comet/twitter-avatar-wizardry/README.md

 ## Deployment
 You can deploy the app on a Deta Micro.
 It uses a Deta Base to cache the progress and the untouched avatar.

-Note: Since it doesn't expose any HTTP endpoints, I suggest leaving `deta auth` enabled.
+Note: You can enable `deta auth` for endpoints.

 ## Loading secret keys
 All secret keys are to be loaded as environment variables.